postsent/postsent.github.io/_posts/jeykll/2021-12-11-Jekyll-custom.md

 ## Source code
 Configure you main branch as below.
 Fill in the ``_config`` & ``_toc`` as above example (replaced with ur file structure).
-Source code structure:
+More details can be found in the official docs e.g. [toc](https://jupyterbook.org/customize/toc.html) Source code structure:
 ```
 ├── _config.yml